christopherobin/mage/lib/config/README.md

 }
 ```

 Remember, this is the lowest importance of configuration.
-If you can choose to override it with
+You can choose to override it with the
-the game default configuration file, or a personal configuration file.
+game default configuration file, or a personal configuration file.

 ## Game default file

 The game default file should contain fields common to, or sensible as defaults in, all
 environments.
 Remember, the production and personal configurations files override the content of
 this file, so having things in here does not limit you.
 This file lives in the top level of your
-game project, in the `config/`.
+game project, in the `config/` folder.

 ## Personal configuration file